 Course Description

 This course will focus on an examination of development from prenatal through the early childhood years (to age eight).
 The course will explore current theory and research of early childhood development and how to translate this into practice in the lives of young children today.
 The developmental domains of cognitive, physical, and social/emotional are studied from an ecological perspective.
 Students will consider developmentally appropriate practices for children's diverse and individual differences, including special needs, gender, age, and multicultural dimensions.
-Field Experience: 20 hours.
-Observations required.
+20 hours of field experience (observations) required for completion of this course.
 (3 credits)

 Prerequisite